HP RTR: Description

-RTR manages the messages which are sent between client-server to provide node and network fail-over for increased reliability, transactional integrity, and interoperability between dissimilar systems.
+The RTR software package manages the messages sent between client-server to provide node and network fail-over for increased reliability, transactional integrity, and interoperability between dissimilar systems.

-The RTR software has three logical entities and referred to as front-end (FE), back-end (BE) and transaction-router(TR).
-The router is a software component that provides the fail-over intelligence and manages connections to the back-end.
+The RTR software has three logical entities: front-end (FE), back-end (BE), and transaction-router(TR).
+The router is a software component that provides fail-over intelligence and manages connections to the back-end.

-The client applications running on the Front-End combined with Router and Server applications running on back-end interact to provide transaction integrity and reliability.
-The three logical entities can exist on the same node but are usually deployed on different nodes to achieve modularity, scalability and high availability.
+The client applications running on the Front End, combined with the Router and Server applications running on the back end, interact to provide transaction integrity and reliability.
+The three logical entities can exist on the same node but are usually deployed on different nodes to achieve modularity, scalability, and high availability.

 The client application interacts with the front-end which forwards the messages to the router, the router in turn routes the message to the intended back-end where the appropriate Server application is available for processing the message.
 The RTR routing capability partitions data across multiple servers and nodes for increased performance.
-Within an application, the partition determines how messages are routed between the client and the servers.
-The message exchange happens between the client and server.
-Transactions start at the client and involve many messages that can go to a number of different servers.
-Such method of messaging is used in situations where there are multiple recipients for a message, or where unsolicited messages need to be sent.
-RTR can help survive the failures generally seen in distributed application environment which include complete site failure, node failure, network link failure and software process failure.
+The partition determines how messages are routed between the client and the servers within an application.
+The message exchange happens between the client and the server.
+Transactions start at the client and involve messages that can go to several servers.
+Such a method of messaging is used when there are multiple recipients for a message, or unsolicited messages need to be sent.
+RTR can help survive the failures generally seen in distributed application environments, including complete site, node, network link, and software process failures.
 RTR also provides continuous availability by using redundant resources in the distributed environment.

-RTR provides a Web Interface and a Command Line Interface(CLI) for managing the RTR environment.
-When RTR and its components are running along with the applications, then Client Application, Server Application, RTR services will be active.
+RTR provides a Web Interface and a Command-Line Interface(CLI) for managing the RTR environment.
+When RTR and its components are running along with the applications, then Client Application, Server Application, and RTR services will be active.

 RTR is integrated with client applications and can be customized.

 User and Management Applications can be written using RTR APIs.
-The C, C++, Java and .Net variants of APIs are available for creating applications to use RTR.
+The C, C++, Java, and .Net variants of APIs are available for creating applications to use RTR.

 History

-RTR was first conceived in Zurich, Switzerland by Dr. Paul Shrager in early 1988, and developed by a small team of four engineers, working for DEC (Digital Equipment Corporation).
-The initial release was written in a mix of Macro, Bliss, Pascal and SDL on top of DECnet and VMS.
-Later it was reimplemented in C on top of a TCP/IP stack and an OS agnostic infrastructure, that allowed it to be deployed on multiple operating systems, including various flavors of Unix/Linux, VMS, Windows.
-A Java and C++ veneer was added in the mid 90s to support a RPC style veneer, on top of the "services" oriented interface.
+RTR was first conceived in Zurich, Switzerland, by Dr. Paul Shrager in early 1988 and developed by a small team of four engineers working for DEC (Digital Equipment Corporation).
+The initial release was written in a mix of Macro, Bliss, Pascal, and SDL on top of DECnet and VMS.
+Later, it was reimplemented in C on top of a TCP/IP stack and an OS-agnostic infrastructure that allowed it to be deployed on multiple operating systems, including various flavors of Unix/Linux, VMS, and Windows.
+A Java and C++ veneer was added in the mid-90s to support an RPC-style veneer on top of the "services" oriented interface.

 Special Characteristics

-RTR was one of the first OLTP middleware services that provided the following features (in addition of the usual ones), viz.
+RTR was one of the first OLTP middleware services that provided the following features (in addition to the usual ones), viz.